mattermost-community/mattermost-plugin-welcomebot/README.md

                     "~stand-up - For reporting daily standups",
-                    "~alerts - Where internal services post critical situations", "~community - A channel focused on customer support", "~platform - A channel focsued on the weekly R&D meeting" ],
+                    "~alerts - Where internal services post critical situations", "~community - A channel focused on customer support", "~platform - A channel focused on the weekly R&D meeting" ],
                 "Actions" : [
                     {